Table of Contents

 Just because the structure is flat doesn’t mean people shouldn’t grow.
 Introduce horizontal growth pathways like skill development, special projects, mentoring roles, and cross-functional assignments.
 Career progression doesn’t always have to mean climbing a ladder.

-Learn how to handle effective Change Management practices in complex environments through our CIPD Level 7 Advanced Diploma in Strategic People Management - Sign up now!
+Take your career to the next level with the CIPD Level 7 Advanced Diploma in Strategic People Management – Register now!

 Advantages of a Flat Organisational Structure